nicwest/site/content/pages/cv.md

 url: /cv/
 ---

-Senior python and go developer with 8 years experience.
+Senior python and go developer with 10 years of experience.
 Versatile programmer, good mentor, and award winning eBook animator.
 [Read more...][about]

 History
 -------

-**2018 - present:** Lead Backend Developer @ Unmortgage
-*Unmortgage aims to bridge the gap between renting and buying a home*
+**2018 - present:** Lead Backend Developer @ Wayhome (previously Unmortgage) *Wayhome aims to bridge the gap between renting and buying a home*

-* TBC
+* Backend infrastructure and services bootstrap.
+* Hired and trained a small team of backend developers.
+* Oversaw and/or was directly involved in design and development of technical solutions to hundreds of business problems.
+* Tailored development process to fit business needs.
+* Worked closely with product, data, operations and marketing teams.

 **2015 - 2018:** Senior Software Engineer @ Ingresso
 *Ingresso is a international aggregator for the  primary ticketing market*